 There is no typical route into the entrepreneurial scene but there are things you can do to get noticed.
-Here are our top four tips to help you on your way and don't forget to check Ignite for live job opportunities.
+Here's why you should work in the sector and our four top tips to help you on your way...

 1. Stay tuned